Descriptors for scripts

 8. Click OK.

-9. Click the highlight object button to verify that the object can be identified.
+9. Click the highlight object button highlight the object to verify that the object can be identified.

 Back to top